sachin02-hub/IISC-Assignment/README.md

 ## Results
 There is no particular prerequisites to run this notebook in Colab.

-Click Run All button at the top will suffice.
+Clicking Run All button at the top will suffice.

 The model architecture that delivered the best accuracy: